Welcome to Purchasing

 The primary responsibility of the Purchasing Department is to contract for and procure all supplies, materials, equipment and contractual services required for any and all departments supported by or under the control of the county government which encumbers any of those funds.
 This office operates under the “County Purchasing Law of 1957”, T.C.A.
 5-14-101.

-The department is under the direct supervision of a Purchasing Agent who is appointed by the County Mayor with approval of the county legislative body.
-A county purchasing commission is also formed consisting of the County Mayor and four (4) other members of whom shall be appointed by the county mayor.
+This department is under the direct supervision of the Purchasing Agent who is appointed by the County Mayor with approval of the county legislative body.
+A county purchasing committee is formed consisting of the County Mayor and four (4) members of whom shall be appointed by the county mayor.

-A central mail room is housed in the Purchasing Department.
-Outgoing metered mail is processed on a daily basis for approximately 31 departments totaling an estimate of 93,392 pieces of mail per year.
-The courier is also responsible for distributing interdepartmental mail to approximately 42 departments twice a day with an average daily amount of 500 envelopes delivered daily.
+The central mail room, operated by the county courier, is also within the Purchasing Department.
+Outgoing metered mail is processed on a daily basis for approximately 45 departments totaling an estimate of 93,392 pieces of mail per year.
+The courier also distributes interdepartmental mail to all county departments twice a day with an average daily amount of 500 envelopes delivered daily.

-The purchasing department is also responsible for county pauper burials and the county indigent cemetery (Oak Rest Cemetery) which is located on Oak Plains Road in Clarksville, Tennessee.
-Pauper Burials are furnished to indigent individuals who are a resident of Montgomery County and have been certified as indigent by Urban Ministries.
-This monetary contribution to the funeral home is split between the county and the City of Clarksville with the county in charge of all correspondence and certifications of the indigent.
-Montgomery County will offer a plot at Oak Rest Cemetery if necessary and will furnish a foot marker paid for by the county at no charge to the individual.
+The county pauper burials and the county indigent cemetery (Oak Rest Cemetery) which is located on Oak Plains Road in Clarksville, Tennessee, is also a responsibility of the Purchasing Department.
+Pauper Burials are furnished to indigent individuals who are a resident of Montgomery County and have met the certified criteria decided by Urban Ministries.
+This monetary contribution to the funeral home is split between the county and the City of Clarksville with the county coordinating all burials.
+Montgomery County offers a plot at Oak Rest Cemetery if necessary and will furnish a foot marker paid for by the county.